Quasi-equilibrium configurations of binary systems of dark matter admixed neutron stars: Introduction

 The two components interact only through gravity, and therefore do not repel each other, but overlap due to the absence of non-gravitational interaction.
 This assumption is in very good agreement with the observations of the Bullet Cluster~\citep{Clowe_2006, Randall:2008ppe} and direct DM searches~\citep{Billard:2021uyg}, which show that the DM-BM cross section to be many orders of magnitude lower than the typical nuclear one, $\sigma_{DM-BM}\approx 10^{-45}\ \mathrm{cm}^2\ll \sigma_{BM}\sim10^{-24}\ \mathrm{cm}^2$.

 By varying the particle mass and relative fraction of DM, we obtain either a core configuration with a radius of the DM component less or equal to the baryonic one, $R_{D}\leq R_{B}$, or a halo with $R_{D} > R_{B}$~\citep{Sagun:2021oml}.
 For both scenarios, we construct initial configurations employing \texttt{SGRID}~\cite{Tic12,TicRasDie19}.
-Many other codes exist for the construction of quasi-equilibrium NS binary systems, notably the spectral codes \texttt{LORENE}~\cite{LORENE, GouGraTan01}, \texttt{Spells}~\cite{TacFouPfe15}, \texttt{FUKA}~\cite{FUKA,PapTooGra21}, \texttt{Elliptica}~\cite{RasFabBru22}, and the finite difference based code \texttt{COCAL}~\cite{UryTso12,UryYosGou19}.
-Up to our knowledge, these codes are only able to solve systems consisting of a single fluid.
+Many other codes exist for the construction of quasi-equilibrium NS binary systems, notably the spectral codes \texttt{LORENE}~\cite{LORENE, GouGraTan01}, \texttt{Spells}~\cite{TacFouPfe15}, \texttt{FUKA}~\cite{FUKA,PapTooGra21}, \texttt{Elliptica}~\cite{RasFabBru22}, and the finite difference based code \texttt{COCAL}~\cite{UryTso12,TsoUryRez15,UryYosGou19}. {In~\cite{PapTooGra21} the authors compared results from their independent implementation with those from the SGRID code and find good agreement between both codes.} Up to our knowledge, all codes mentioned above are only able to solve systems consisting of a single fluid.
 Here we construct for the first time quasi-equilibrium binary configurations with two fluids.

 The formalism and results are presented in geometric units in which the gravitational constant $G=1$ and the speed of light $c=1$.
 In these units, lengths are given as multiples of the solar mass, $M_\odot$.
-For the conversion to SI units a spatial length must be multiplied by $L_0$ = 1476.6250 $\mathrm{m}/M_\odot$ and a time by $T_0$ = $4.9254909 \times 10^{-6}$ $\mathrm{s}/M_\odot$.
-Where appropriate we also use MeV to specify energy and mass of particles, as well as SI units.
+For the conversion to SI units a spatial length must be multiplied by $L_0$ = 1476.6250 $\mathrm{m}/M_\odot$ and a time by $T_0$ = $4.9254909 \times 10^{-6}$ $\mathrm{s}/M_\odot$. {In \autoref{tbl:geometric_units} we provide the conversion to SI units for various quantities.} Where appropriate we also use MeV to specify energy and mass of particles, as well as SI units.
 Throughout the paper, Greek letter indices denote four dimensional, spacetime indices, whereas Latin indices denote three-dimensional, spatial indices.

 The paper is organized as follows.
 In Section~\ref{Section:Formalism} we summarize the two-fluid formalism and DM distribution regimes.
 Its implementation to the \texttt{SGRID} code is described in Section~\ref{Section:SGRID}.
 In Section~\ref{Section:Results} we analyse the convergence properties of the constructed configurations, quantify the difference in the velocities of the two fluids and investigate some physical properties of the quasi-equilibrium configuration over a sequence of separations.
 Section~\ref{Section:Conclusion} summarizes the results and discusses future perspectives.